froberge/ocp_devSpaces_registry/README.md

-# Code Ready Workspace Devfiles Registry
+# OpenShift Dev Spaces Devfiles Registry

-This repository contains devfiles for multiples differents languages to use with CodeReady Workspace and are ready to use.
+This repository contains devfiles for multiples differents languages to use with OpenShift Dev Spaces Workspace and are ready to use.

 I encourage you to clone this repository or devFiles you require to bootstraps your project.